premcharan99/AI-JOB-/README.md

         *   Match Percentage with your resume
         *   Placeholder "Apply" link (these are simulated and not real application links).
     *   Option to "Modify resume based on this job," which pre-fills the AI-generated job description in the Resume Analyzer.
+    *   *Disclaimer: This feature is a basic testing version and may produce inaccurate or imperfect results.*

 ## Tech Stack